Sticky and sweet, cinnamony goodness is the way I describe this Monkey Bread from scratch.

 Adjust the cinnamon to your taste.
-Add other spices - Greg Patent's original recipe uses freshly ground nutmeg, as well.
+Add other spices - Greg Patent's original recipe for Monkey Bread from scratch uses freshly ground nutmeg, as well.

 This makes a large cake, consider making little individual buns by putting 3 or 4 balls in paper lined muffin pans.

 If you enjoyed this recipe, I'd really appreciate a star rating and a comment or tag me on instagram @marcellina.in.cucina.

 Either way, I love to hear from you!